-Matthew wrote a biography of Jesus, and he tells us how it all unfolded:
+Matthew wrote a biography of Jesus, and tells us how it all unfolded.
+Read along with me:

 Matthew 1:18 Now the birth of Jesus Christ was as follows: After His mother Mary was betrothed [we might say engaged, but it's more than that] to Joseph, before they came together, she was found with child of the Holy Spirit.